 - Echocardiography can be used for diagnosis and to assess the patient's suitability for surgery.

 - Bed rest, oxygen and diuretics may be required in the early stages.
 In severe cases, balloon mitral valvulotomy gives excellent results.
-There is evidence that this is preferable to open heart valve surgery (commissurotomy).

 - As with non-pregnant patients, the presenting features include angina, syncope and symptoms and signs of left and right heart failure.
 A diastolic murmur with opening snap may be heard.